mattermost/mattermost-load-test-ng/README.md

 ## FAQ

-Answers to frequent questions and troubleshoot for common issues can be found in our [FAQ](docs/faq.md) section.
+Answers to frequent questions and troubleshooting for common issues can be found in our [FAQ](docs/faq.md) section.

 ## Documentation